 You can manage your card through an app.
 Today, many modern corporate expense card solutions come with mobile apps that help you to keep track of everything through your phone.
 These apps typically allow you to top up your card, see recorded transactions, add receipts and even freeze your card if you lose it.

-You can get cards for all employees, with less barriers to entry.
+You can get cards for all employees, with fewer barriers to entry.
 Prepaid cards often do not have minimum revenue requirements; even if your company does qualify for a corporate credit card, you can often only get one for the entire company.
-Expense cards, on the other hand, allow you to offer cards to any employee that needs it.
+Expense cards, on the other hand, allow you to offer cards to any employee that needs them.
 This can be convenient for employees who often need to make expenses, for example during business trips.

 They’re not as widely accepted.
 Normally to vendors, there isn’t much difference between a credit card and prepaid debit – that being said there are some merchants that don’t accept prepaid cards.

 You have to remember to top up funds.
 With expense cards, you have to regularly remember to top it up before you use it – otherwise, you’ll have nothing to spend.
 If you’re using your card very regularly, you’ll need to top it up in large amounts or remember to do it more frequently.